caojianfeng/drawPentagramWithPython/README.md

 ![screen shot of tutorial 06 style is  snail](screen_capture/t06_SNAIL.png)

 Pentagram is a interesting shape.
-You can find golden section in this shape.
+You can find some golden section in this shape.

 ## Tutorials: